 How to deal with the problem: One rule is to put aside 1% of your income every year for a house repairs and maintenance fund.
 But if you've just moved in and the boiler breaks down, you're liable to have to dip into your emergency fund or get a loan.

 Having your car repaired doesn't come cheap.
 Car repairs cost us on average £142 per year, making them one of the most significant unexpected expenses most households face.

 How to prevent the problem: Regular servicing will pick up on minor niggles that can become big problems.
 You could also try car-sharing, so you drive less often.
 And driving carefully when you are behind the wheel can help you to reduce your petrol and insurance costs.

 Fully comprehensive car insurance will cover you in the case of an accident, so shop around for the best deal and never drive without insurance.

-How to deal with the problem: If you face an unexpected breakdown and need help covering expensive repairs, you could consider getting a Salad Money loan if you’re an NHS or public sector worker.
+How to deal with the problem: If you face an unexpected breakdown and need help covering expensive repairs, you could consider getting a Salad Money loan if you’re a key worker.

-We know a car is a lifeline for many public sector workers.
+We know a car is a lifeline for many key workers.
 That's why we offer fair and affordable loans to help you cover all those unexpected expenses and get back on your feet fast.
 Apply online to find out how we can help you out in a financial crisis.